Daggerpov/Spawn-App-iOS-SwiftUI/docs/TASK-GROUPS-IMPLEMENTATION.md

 - Efficiently utilizing system resources (network, CPU)
 - Providing a smooth, responsive UI experience
 - Following modern Swift concurrency best practices

+**Key Finding:** The codebase was already highly optimized with `async let` and `withTaskGroup` patterns.
+The remaining opportunities for task groups were **specifically in profile picture preloading**, where we successfully implemented 4 new task group optimizations for parallel image downloads.

 The changes are localized to cache and service layers, maintaining separation of concerns while delivering substantial performance improvements across the entire app.